hngx-org/Titans-food-backend/README.md

 ## API Endpoints
 - API Endpoints can are documented [here](https://github.com/hngx-org/Titans-food-backend/blob/main/DOCUMENTATION.md)
     > The endpoints can be tested on the Project Swagger Docs.
-Open your browser and access the API docs from the url (https://titans-food-backend.onrender.com/api/docs). *NB: To access authenticated routes, Ensure to login, using the route `api/v1/auth/user/signin` then copy the `access_token` and input it in the Swagger authorization BearerAuth by clicking on the 'Authorize' button at the top right of the screen.*
+Open your browser and access the API docs from the url (https://titans-food-backend.onrender.com/api/docs). *NB: To access authenticated routes, Ensure to login, using the route `api/v1/auth/user/signin` then copy the `access_token` from the login response and input it in the Swagger authorization BearerAuth by clicking on the 'Authorize' button at the top right of the screen.*

 ## Contributing